What is an abdominal aortic aneurysm and what are the symptoms?

 Why and when would I need an abdominal aortic ultrasound?

 If you have a family history of AAA, you should start getting screened at age 50.
 If your first screen is normal, I usually recommend you get checked again in 10 years.
 I really stress with my patients that they should let family members know how important it is that they get screened as well.
-I've had a number of brothers and sisters, as well as children of the appropriate age, come in to get screened, and we've been really conscientious about promoting the family history aspect of it for follow up evaluation.
+I've had a number of brothers and sisters, as well as children, come in to get screened.
+We have been really diligent about promoting the screenings to family members of patients with family history, encouraging a follow-up evaluation.

 If you do not have a family history but do have AAA risk factors (high blood pressure, high cholesterol, smoking), we suggest you begin screening at age 65.
 If you have a normal screening, it is likely that you will never have to be checked again.
-However, if your aorta is a little enlarged, we will recommend rechecking once a year, or every other year, until the AAA grows to a size where we need to check it more frequently.
+However, if your scan shows that an enlarged aorta, we will recommend rechecking once a year, or every other year, until the AAA grows to a size where we need to check it more frequently.

 When is abdominal aortic aneurysm treatment needed and what are the treatment options?